seanhodges-tw/api-docs/source/includes/_banks.md

 Field                 | Description                                   | Format
 ---------             | -------                                       | -----------
 grant_type            | "refresh_token"                               | Text
-refresh_token         | User's refresh_token obtained in [Get user tokens](#bank-integrations-guide-legacy-get-user-tokens) step. | uuid
+refresh_token         | User's refresh_token obtained in [Get user tokens](#bank-integrations-guide-legacy-get-user-tokens) step. | Text

 ### Response

 Field                 | Description                                   | Format
 ---------             | -------                                       | -----------
 access_token          | Access token to be used when calling API endpoints on behalf of user.
-Valid for 12 hours. | uuid token_type            | "bearer"                                      | Text refresh_token         | Refresh token which you need to use in order to request new access_token once the existing one expires | uuid expires_in            | Expiry time in seconds                        | Integer scope                 | "transfers"                                   | Text
+Valid for 12 hours. | Text token_type            | "bearer"                                      | Text refresh_token         | Refresh token which you need to use in order to request new access_token once the existing one expires | Text expires_in            | Expiry time in seconds                        | Integer scope                 | "transfers"                                   | Text